 The Real Winners and Losers from UFC Fight Night: Cejudo vs. Dillashaw

 Whether you call it UFC Fight Night 143, UFC Fight Night on ESPN+ 1 or UFC Fight Night: Cejudo vs. Dillashaw, you can call the event a defining statement for the flyweight division.
-Brooklyn, New York, showed up to Barclays Center and witnessed a saving performance.
+Brooklyn showed up to Barclays Center in New York and witnessed a saving performance.

 UFC flyweight champion Henry Cejudo welcomed the UFC bantamweight champion to 125 pounds and finished him in 32 seconds, potentially saving an entire division filled with talented fighters.
 In the post-fight interview, Cejudo posed a rematch with Dillashaw but for his 135-pound crown.